microsoftgraph/msgraph-sdk-powershell/README.md

 ## Known Issues

-- If you attempt to run `Connect-MgGraph` from the PowerShell ISE (integrated scripting environment), the command fails with an error "Device code terminal timed-out after {X} seconds".
-This is a known issue, and it is recommended to use a PowerShell host other than the ISE.
 - Using `-Property {PropertyName}` parameter will not select the property as the output of the command.
 All commands return CLR objects, and customers should pipe the command outputs to `Format-Table` or `Select-Object` to return individual properties.

+- Customers upgrading from previous versions of the SDK may encounter auth prompts on every command call.
+If this happens, one can use the following steps to reset their token cache:
+  - Use `Disconnect-MgGraph` to sign out of the current session.
+  - Run `Remove-Item "$env:USERPROFILE\.graph" -Recurse -Force` to delete your token cache.
+  - Run `Connect-MgGraph` to reconstruct a clean token cache.

 ## Issues

-If you find any bugs when using the Microsoft Graph PowerShell modules, please file an issue in our GitHub issues page.
+If you find any bugs when using the Microsoft Graph PowerShell modules, please file an issue on our GitHub issues page.

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
-For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.
+For more information, see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

 ## License